-- 92.(1) A recording of a broadcast or cable programme of a designated class, or a copy of such a recording may be made for the purpose of being placed in the Archives Department or in an archive maintained by a body designated by the Minister by order. - (2) A recording referred to in subsection (1) does not infringe copyright in the broadcast or cable programme or in any work included in it. - (3) For the purposes of subsection (1), the Minister shall not designate a body unless he is satisfied that it is not established or conducted for profit.
+91.(1) A recording of a broadcast or cable programme of a designated class, or a copy of such a recording, may be made for the purpose of being placed in the Archives Department or in an archive maintained by a body designated by the Minister by order.

+- (2) For the purposes of this Act, a recording referred to in subsection (1) does not infringe copyright in the broadcast or cable programme or in any work included in it. - (3) For the purposes of subsection (1), the Minister shall not designate a body unless he is satisfied that it is not established or conducted for profit.